 Because fiat money is debt based, the post-1971 fiat currency system requires trust at all levels.
-This means that the confidence that debts will be paid off in the future is a hard condition for the system to continue operating.
-But, it doesn't end there.
+This means that people need to have confidence that debts will be paid off in the future, but this is an impossible condition for the system to continue operating..
+And, it doesn't end there.